seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 is not a confident brow, nor the throng of words
 that come with such more than impudent sauciness
 from you, can thrust me from a level consideration:
-you have, as it appears to me, practised upon the
+you have, as it appears to me, practiced upon the
 easy-yielding spirit of this woman, and made her
 serve your uses both in purse and in person.